 One day, however, his amigo fell sick and could not make it to the riverbank to give him the white potion that would turn him back into a man.
 So, the amigo asked one of his amigos to bring the fisherman the potion.
 In his feverish delirium, the amigo described his fisherman friend, so the second amigo would find him, forgetting to tell him to look for a caiman and not a man.

-Alligator and Caiman Symbolism in Aztec and Mayan Mythology
+Caiman and Alligator Symbolism in Aztec and Maya Mythology

-Like the Native Americans, the Chinese, and the Hindus, the Aztecs believed the Earth was formed on the back of a large reptilian creature who swam in an endless sea.
+Like the Native Americans, Chinese, Hindus, the Aztecs believed the Earth was formed on the back of a large reptilian creature who swam in an endless sea.
 This creature was described as a giant turtle or alligator.
-The Aztecs and Mayans called this creature Tlaltecuhtli, Teocipactli, or simply Cipactli, which means caiman or crocodile.
+The Aztecs and Mayas called this creature Tlaltecuhtli, Teocipactli, or simply Cipactli, which means caiman or crocodile.

 Cipactli was always hungry, and she even possessed extra mouths on her elbows and knee joints.
 She also demanded human sacrifice.
 The two gods, Tezcatlipoca and Quetzalcoatl, feared her power, so they transformed themselves into giant serpents to battle her.
 In the battle, they split her in two and threw half of her body into the cosmos and the other into the sea.